inezjimenez/SPC_TECH/README.md

 # Juntas Brillamos: Participant Survey

-This QR code was created to collect personal feedback from all participants at Juntas Brillamos.
-With the data collected from these young Latinas, we will be able to help address more concerns and make our program the best.
+This QR code has been generated for the purpose of gathering individual feedback from all participants involved with Juntas Brillamos.
+Each activity will receive a rating, and we kindly request personal feedback.
+By accumulating data from these young Latina participants, we aim to better address their concerns and tailor our program to their needs.

 ![QR CODE](https://github.com/inezjimenez/BOTB/assets/102685046/d38d127d-6e0e-4718-8f28-277b8f9c114e)